Scaffold from the repo · or paste anywhere

 The one-shot prompt.

-For the closest match to the demo, clone this repo, drop your exports (CSV, XLS, or XLSX) into the folder, and paste this into Claude Code.
+For the closest match to the demo, clone the repo, drop your exports (CSV, XLS, or XLSX) into the folder, and paste this into Claude Code.
 It reuses the finished dashboard as the template and just builds the pipeline for your numbers.
 No clone?
-Paste the same prompt into an empty folder and it builds everything from scratch.
+Paste it into an empty folder and it builds everything from scratch.
 Either way, it runs on your machine.

 GOAL: one self-contained, OFFLINE interactive HTML dashboard that consolidates my bank and